twolfson/esformatter-phonetic/README.md

 Esformatter plugin that renames variables and functions to pronounceable names

+**Progress on this project has been halted.
+I thought it would be a simple problem but there are a lot of hard parts.
+For the time being, please use `beautify-with-words`.**

+Problems:

+- Don't rename undeclared globals (e.g. `console`)
+- Figure out what to do in a `with`
+- Rename properties consistently across (e.g. `a.b`, `c.b` -> `hello.world`, `goodbye.moon`)
+    - Technically we don't need `b` to change between definitions but we need to keep track since `with` might cause issues... never mind it wouldn't.
+    - TODO: Delete this point

 ## Getting Started
 Install the module with: `npm install esformatter-phonetic`